Goad: Religious significance

-According to the biblical passage Judges 3:31, Shamgar son of Anath killed six hundred Philistines with an ox goad.
+In Judges 3:31, the shophet Shamgar, son of Anath, kills six hundred Philistines with an ox goad.
 Tischler and McHenry (2006: p.
-251) in discussing the biblical account of 'goad' hold:

-In the early days, before Israel had its own metal industries, farmers had to rely on the Philistines to sharpen their goads, as well as other metal tools, the plowshares and mattocks, forks, and axes (1 Sam.
-13:20).
+251) in discussing the biblical account of 'goad', note that "In the early days, before Israel had its metal industries, farmers had to rely on the Philistines to sharpen their goads, as well as other metal tools, the plowshares and mattocks, forks, and axes (1 Sam.
+13:20)."

-The image of prodding the reluctant or lazy creature made this a useful metaphor for sharp urging, such as the prick of conscience, the nagging of a mate, or the "words of the wise," which are "firmly embedded nails" in human minds (Ecclesiastes 12:11-12).
+The image of prodding the reluctant or lazy creature made this a useful metaphor for sharp urgings, such as the prick of conscience, the nagging of a mate, or the "words of the wise," which are "firmly embedded nails" in human minds (Ecclesiastes 12:11-12).

-Saint Paul, recounting the story of his conversion before King Agrippa, told of a voice he heard saying ‘Saul, Saul, why are you persecuting Me?
+Paul the Apostle, recounting the story of his conversion before Herod Agrippa II in Acts 26:14, told of a voice he heard saying ‘Saul, Saul, why are you persecuting Me?
 It is hard for you to kick against the goads.’
-Some versions of the actual account of his conversion earlier in the Acts of the Apostles also use the same phrase.
+Some versions of the actual account of his conversion earlier in the Acts of the Apostles also use the same phrase in Acts 9:5 in some manuscripts.